apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

   </div>
 </div>

-We observe that the content-free approach only improves performance in the constrained scenario.
+We observe that the contextual calibration approach only improves performance in the constrained scenario.
 In the unconstrained case, it performs poorly as it generates irrelevant text.

 Ordering the in-context examples based on embedding similarity yields the best results across all settings by a wide margin.
 This approach proves most effective because the model can just predict the  label of the example closest in proximity to the test input.
 In this scenario, the test input and the example closest in proximity maybe share ignificant similarities.
 &nbsp;